dylanpieper/ShinySurveyJS-Template/readme.md

 -   `ip_address`: IP address of the user
 -   `duration_load`: Seconds it took to load the survey
 -   `duration_complete`: Number of seconds it took to complete the survey
+-   `duration_save`: Number of seconds it took to save the survey
 -   `date_created`: Timestamp when the survey was created
 -   `date_updated`: Timestamp when the survey was updated in the database